-The immersion in Africa and the Diaspora enables students to gain knowledge about African societies, cultures, histories, and modern political realities, cultures, and communities of the African Diaspora.
-Students are encouraged to enhance their scholarly knowledge through language study and study abroad.
-This immersion is closed to students who are majoring in international and global studies who have chosen a specialization in Africa.
+The immersion in African studies enables students to gain knowledge about African societies, cultures, histories, and modern political realities, and diasporic communities in different parts of the world.
+This immersion is closed to students who are majoring in international and global studies who have chosen a specialization in African studies.

 |Choose three of the following:*|